Chewing gum can help stimulate saliva production, but it's important to drink plenty of water throughout the day.

 Did you know that less than 30% of the population bothers to floss?
 While brushing your teeth and using a tongue scraper is important, it's not enough to remove plaque and bacteria from between your teeth.
 Neglecting oral hygiene is a primary cause of bad breath.

 Flossing is perhaps the most overlooked aspect of dental health.
-The benefits of flossing are many-fold; flossing can remove plaque and bacteria too difficult for the bristles of your toothbrush to reach.
+The benefits of flossing are many.
+Flossing can remove plaque and bacteria that your toothbrush cannot reach.
 Especially after a meal of starchy or sticky food, flossing can remove all the debris that’s been trapped in between your teeth.

 Smoking

 We all already know that smoking is horrible for our teeth.
-It makes our breath stink of tobacco and it causes a distinctly ugly yellowish hue to develop on our enamel.
+It makes our breath smell like tobacco.
+It also causes a yellowish stain to form on our teeth.
 But smoking has even more insidious, hidden ways that it can harm your oral health.
-Research has shown that smoking adversely affects one’s nervous system, making it difficult to heal lesions and other tissue damage which is common in our mouth.

 Eating too much sugary or starchy food